Core Signals components and concepts

 - The application sends a personalized offer to the user

 Interventions are usually relevant only within a certain moment.
+Therefore, an intervention is sent only the first time the criteria are met.

 Standard rule-based interventions can have multiple conditions, or trigger criteria, based on the values of different attributes.